cgreen18/Auburn-REU-on-UAVs/Installation/Pico_Flexx_Linux.md

 If you have the camera plugged in, unplug it and reinsert.

-### Configure Royale SDK Viewer
+### Royale SDK Viewer
+**Does not apply to the arm 32 bit package**
-The viewer is the simplest way to assure the camera works.
+For a x86-64bit processor, the method below is the simplest way to assure the camera works.
 It will run the Pico Flexx in a preset environment.

 Return to the "libroyale-3.23.0.86-LINUX-x86-64Bit" directory.
 If currently in /driver/udev folder simply "cd ../.." out.